-University of Rochester requires at least 128 credit hours to graduate with a bachelor's degree.
+University of Rochester requires at least 128 credit hours to complete a bachelor's degree.

 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-University of Rochester does accept transfer credits.
+University of Rochester accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Rochester has a summer session, so students can earn credits during the summer.

 University of Rochester offers an orientation program before the start of fall classes to prepare new students for college life.